 If you have a complaint about how we have handled your personal information you may contact us using the details below and we will investigate your complaint.
 You also have the right to complain to the Information Commissioner’s Office – (www.ico.org.uk).

 You can contact us by writing to us at:

-Data Protection Officer, Paragon Business Village, 1 Paragon Ave, Wakefield WF1 2UF
+Data Protection Supervisor, Paragon Business Village, 1 Paragon Ave, Wakefield WF1 2UF